davidmingueza98/ork-island/README.md

 will be used in the game.

 ## Programming
-The first thing you should do is to download the source code.
 This source code includes a C++ program that runs the matches and also an HTML viewer to watch them in a nice animated format.
 Also, a “Null” player and a “Demo” player are provided to make it easier to start coding your own player.
+The player that I developed is called [AIWillyrex.cc](./AIWillyrex.cc)

 ## Running your first match
 Here we will explain how to run the game under Linux, but a similar procedure